 Traditional route PhD students have the opportunity to participate in informal monthly workshops on a variety of topics.
-Nicola Ingram is the Research Students' tutor; please contact her to join these workshops or set up other events for PhD students.
+Kirsty Finn is the Research Students' tutor; please contact her to join these workshops or set up other events for PhD students.

 A monthly peer-supported writing day for PhD students (run by an academic and open to students on and off campus) where students set their own writing goals for the day and then reflect on their progress.
 Ann-Marie Houghton is the convenor; please contact her for more information.

 Online reading group (open to staff and all students) where specific journal articles relating to educational research are discussed.
-Email the convenor for more information: Rebecca Marsden
+Please email the convenor for more information: Rebecca Marsden

 PhD students regularly contribute to, and attend (in person and online using video conferencing), the department's Seminar Series about a wide range of education issues.
 Many seminars are available to view online via our seminar archive.

 Doctoral programme students are all part of cohorts based on their year of entry to the programmes.
 The students within these cohorts generally form strong, cohesive groups who support each other during and after their PhD studies.